What does Nobivac KC provide protection against?

-What is the onset of immunity for Bordetella bronchiseptica and Parainfluenza?
+What is the onset of immunity for Bordetella bronchiseptica and canine parainfluenza virus?

 The onset of immunity for Bordetella bronchiseptica is 72 hours after vaccination.

-The onset of immunity for Parainfluenza is three weeks after vaccination.
+The onset of immunity for canine parainfluenza virus is 3 weeks after vaccination.

 What is the duration of immunity against these components?

 What are the storage requirements for Nobivac KC?

 Nobivac KC requires storage in a refrigerator between 2 oC and 8 oC.
 Do not freeze.
 Protect from light.